invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureActiveDirectorysign-inlogs.rst

 Parameters
 """"""""""""""""""""""""""
 -startDate (optional)
     - startDate is the parameter specifying the start date of the date range.
-The time format supported is limited to yyyy-mm-dd only.

 -endDate (optional)
     - endDate is the parameter specifying the end date of the date range.
-The time format supported is limited to yyyy-mm-dd only.

 -OutputDir (optional)
     - OutputDir is the parameter specifying the output directory.
-    - Default: Output\AzureAD
+    - Default: The output will be written to: Output\AzureAD\{date_SignInLogs}\SignInLogs.json

 -Encoding (optional)
     - Encoding is the parameter specifying the encoding of the JSON output file.